kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 ###310324
 From yesterday: motor and encoder defines are based on hw silk designations, changed motor driver struct names to motor 1 and 2.
 Put them in a list, so correct indeces are still 0 and 1, respectively.
 This is still a bit unintuitive, and should probably be commented on.

+PID implemented and tested for all joints.
+For I windup: only activate the I term when de/dt is less than 0.000017, corresponding to 10deg/sec or 0.17mm/sec.
+Strategy for tuning, which will probably still be relevant for the final voltage supply: Kp a bit higher than for the pure P controller.
+Kd 1/4 of Kp, and Ki 1/400 of Kp as initial values.